 To the right the dry bedding (which has the most extensive development of any shale bed in the pot, and is the same bedding as that which forms the roof of Bridge Hall in Bar Pot) shortly comes upon the head of a 14 m pitch - a pleasant, seldom wet, free hang.
 To the right the bottom of a 7 m high aven can be reached, and the water entering here flows down the pitch behind a sort of honeycomb wall.
 Scaling the aven only gives access to a 10 cm high bedding.

 By traversing over the pitch a dry crawl is reached, containing a few formations, which shortly divides at a T-junction.
 Right is a winding low canyon in a wide bedding to a 10 m pitch.
 At the bottom a small stream enters from a tight hole in one wall, and flows off along a passage to a sump to reappear at the bottom of the 14 m pitch on the main route.
 Left at the T-junction, the crawl continues over a couple of narrow rifts down which water falls.
-It is possible to descend one of these rifts arid emerge at the bottom of the 10 m pitch just mentioned.
-Further crawling (upstream) reaches a junction, from where the left-hand branch, a wide low bedding with numerous straws, closes down in a short distance.
+It is possible to descend one of these rifts and emerge at the bottom of the 10 m pitch just mentioned.
+Further crawling (upstream) reaches a junction.
 The right-hand branch, by now rather muddy, continues in a very wide bedding until most of the water enters from the right.
-Following this, a tiny pool is reached, beyond which the immature inlet is too tight to follow.
+Following this, a tiny sump pool is reached, beyond which the immature inlet is too tight to follow.
+Instead of bearing right, to the left a wide bedding plane continues and divides.
+To the right, a wide low bedding with numerous straws closes down in a short distance.
+To the left, a rift opens up in the roof and could be followed standing up if a large block had not fallen and forced a detour via the low aqueous bedding on the right.

 Instead of bearing right, ahead a rift opens up in the roof and cou1d be followed standing up if a large block had not fallen and forced a detour via the low aqueous bedding on the right.
 (From this point it is possible to continue in the bedding for 15 m or so until it becomes too tight.)
 The rift, however, continues with varying height and tightness, and is in places nearly blocked by boulders.
 Eventually a shattered chamber is reached and a climb up the boulder slope reveals the way on, a crawl in a muddy low passage.
 There are several awkward squeezes round blocks, and then the end is reached - a total boulder choke.
 Under the left hand wall the base of a thin 10 m aven can be gained, but there is no way on.